 Type II & III reactions involve immunoglobulin G (IgG) and immunoglobulin M (IgM).
 These are not relevant to essential oils.
 No reaction has ever been recorded.

 Type IV reactions involve T cells in the immune system.
 These are called delayed hypersensitivity.
 It may not produce a reaction in the first use but may after subsequent exposure.
 This is common for things like metals, latex, cosmetics.
 Repeated exposure will continue to produce a reaction.
 This is called sensitization as it is priming the immune system to elicit a response and leads to allergic reaction.
 This usually shows up as dermatitis.
 If the substance continues to be used, a reaction will persist.
 Each time the body encounters the substance, it may stimulate the reaction again.

 True Allergic Reactions Are Rare

 The common symptoms we think of as allergic reactions are rare in essential oil use: anaphylaxis, hives/contact urticaria, hay fever.

 There are very few documented cases of anaphylaxis to fragrance molecules and essential oils.
-Most of them self-reported to a database.
-Some of them a reaction to an isolated constituent added to a perfume, which isn’t reflective of a true essential oil.
+Most of them are self-reported to a database.
+Some of them are a reaction to an isolated constituent added to a perfume, which isn’t reflective of a true essential oil.
 Some of them to perfumes themselves, which are manufactured, synthetic ingredients and not a true essential oil.
 These reactions are possible, but it is rare.